ftvkyo/ftvkyo.github.io/content/post/009-bezier-feather.md

   - Translation
   - Scaling
   - Mirroring
-  - Arbitraty transformations using a matrix
+  - Arbitrary transformations using a matrix
 - Boolean operations [on polygons][boolean-polygons] and on polyhedra
   - Union
   - Intersection